Ricky-Fr/XTouch-Mini-Script/compiled/README.md

 ⚠️ **IMPORTANT**
 The compiled script available here is a **full version**, unlimited .
-No **license purchase** will be required, but you need the licence file licence.txt.
+No **license purchase** will be required, but you need the licence file licence.txt in the folder.
 Feel free to leave me a message to get started.